Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Open question for general circular minors

 \subsection{Acknowledgements}

 I would like to thank Pavlo Pylyavskyy for drawing my attention to Kenyon and Wilson's conjecture, and for fruitful discussions.
-I also thank David Wilson for his careful reading and helpful comments.
+I also thank David Wilson, Gregg Musiker, Igor Pak, Patricia Hersh, and Thomas Lam for many helpful comments.